 The U.S. Ski Team represents the highest level of competition in the USA.
-The Team is comprised of the best skiers who compete annually in races around the globe.
-Top athletes from the Ski Team take part in Olympic and World Championship competition.
+The Team is comprised of the best skiers who compete annually in competitions around the globe.
+Top athletes from the Team take part in Olympic and World Championship competition.

 The Team consists of athletes who all had their start years ago in local ski programs.
-They have advanced through local races to divisional/state and regional junior competitions, to international events in North America and then overseas and, ultimately, qualifying through published criteria for the Ski Team.
+They have advanced through local competitions to divisional and regional junior competitions, to international events in North America and then overseas and, ultimately, qualifying through published criteria for the Team.

-The Ski Team trains and fields athletes in international competitions to achieve sustained international excellence.
-The Team's successes are gauged by Olympic and World Championship medals, top three places in World Cup races, and season-long World Cup titles.
-Success in these events is the focus and primary goal of the USST.
+The Team trains and fields athletes in international competitions to achieve sustained international excellence.
+The Team's successes are gauged by Olympic and World Championship medals, World Cup podiums, and season-long World Cup titles.
+Success in these events is the focus and primary goal of the Team.